 Plex is just like Netflix but for local videos stored on your computer hard drive.
 And like Netflix, it remembers the position so you can exit anytime and get back from where you left.

 It is the most popular lightweight video player for windows and trusts me it supports even those old computer processors.
 It is available for both 32bit and 64bit architecture machine.
 It supports all of the popular media file formats and is unbelievably lightweight, the 64-bit installer is less than 20 MB in size.
-If you prefer a portable video player, you can download the separate zip file and start watching your favourite videos without installing anything on your computer.
-It supports almost all newer windows operating systems version after Windows XP.
+If you prefer a portable video player, you can download the separate zip file and start watching your favorite videos without installing anything on your computer.
+It supports almost all newer windows operating systems versions after Windows XP.

-In many terms Kodi is just like the Plex, but poor.
+In many terms, Kodi is just like the Plex, but poor.
 It doesn’t even support Mkv video file formats at all, and you probably don’t want to convert them into a readable video format just to play with Kodi.
 It only can play x264 encoded video formats, but supports plenty of add-ons and custom skins too.